Ken-VZ/Ken-CV-Testing/Kenneth_VanZuiden.md

 # About Me

-I am an undergraduate physics student at Western Illinois University, current Astrophysics Research Assist and a Firearms Assembler in my college breaks.
+I have an undergraduate physics degree from Western Illinois University, current Astrophysics Research Assist and a Firearms Assembler.
 Below highlights many things I have done.
 Many times are instances of problem solving, which I do enjoy a lot.

 # Showcase Contents